rue-a/csvw-workshop/README.md

 The workshop participants will implement functions that allow the import and export of CSV/CSVW data pairs for DataFrame objects of Python's pandas library.
 To solve this task, they will be made aware of the shortcomings of the CSV format and become acquainted with (a subset) of the CSVW standard.

+## Task

+Implement two python methods to import and export CSV/CSVW pairs into and from `pandas.DataFrame` objects.
+Suggestions of function bodies are defined in `python/read_csv_metadata.py` and `python/write_csv_metadata.py`.
+Find test data in the `data` folder.

 ## Materials